ClementNerma/NightOS/docs/specs/kernel/scheduling.md

 Each process has a _priority_ number, between 1 and 20, which indicates how much its performances must be prioritized compare to other processes.

+Scheduling is achieved in a preemptive way, to prevent processes from taking too much CPU time.

 The basics can be found [here](../../features/balancer.md).

 More specifically, the higher the priority of a process is, the faster it will run.
 Here are the priority-dependant aspects of a process: